-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

-5. Do all settings in which the agency provides waiver services provide opportunities for recipients to participate in community life and to receive services in the community?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance the agency will do to bring it into com pliance. the agene, with ao to ormg it mito com pinanee.

-6. Do all settings in which the agency provides waiver services provide opportunities for recipient control of personal resources?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+Yes No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 5. to Do all settings in which the agency provides waiver services provide opportunities for recipients participate in community life and to receive services in the community?
+Yes No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 6. co Do all settings in which the agency provides waiver services provide opportunities for recipient ntrol of personal resources?
+Yes No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.